 In summary, FOXA1 was significantly overexpressed in periodontal membrane tissues of periodontitis patients, and silencing FOXA1 attenuated LPS-induced cellular inflammation and the inhibition of LPS on osteogenic differentiation of hPDLSCs.
-Importantly, silencing FOXA1 acts by hindering the TLR4/MyD88/NF- κ B pathway.
+Importantly, silencing FOXA1 acts by hindering the TLR4/MyD88/NF- $\kappa$ B pathway.
 However, this research only elucidated the potential mechanism of action of FOXA1 in affecting hPDLSCs at the cellular level, and further investigation is necessary to explore the impact of FOXA1 in animals.
 In subsequent studies, we will enhance the design of experimental protocols to investigate the interplay between alveolar bone osteogenesis and osteoclast formation in LPS-induced periodontitis in mice.
 In conclusion, FOXA1 is a promising therapeutic target for periodontitis and deserves further investigation.

-Conflicts of interest: The authors affirm that thy do not have any financial conflicts of interest.
+Conflicts of interest: Authors declare no conflicts of interest.